sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 ## What is onViewableItemsChanged

-`onViewableItemsChanged` is a props in [VirtualizedList](https://facebook.github.io/react-native/docs/flatlist#onviewableitemschanged) and it's subclass [FlatList]((https://facebook.github.io/react-native/docs/flatlist#onviewableitemschanged)).
+`onViewableItemsChanged` is a props in [VirtualizedList](https://facebook.github.io/react-native/docs/flatlist#onviewableitemschanged) and [FlatList]((https://facebook.github.io/react-native/docs/flatlist#onviewableitemschanged)).
 When we scroll a FlatList, the items showed on the screen change.
 This function is called telling what current `viewableItems` are and what `changed` items are.

 This function should be used together with [viewabilityConfig](https://facebook.github.io/react-native/docs/virtualizedlist#viewabilityconfig).
 A specific `onViewableItemsChanged` will be called when its corresponding `ViewabilityConfig`'s conditions are met.